laydinbakar/Computer_Programming_BTU/README.md

 ### Installation
 After using Rufus to make an ISO image into a USB drive, you can restart your computer and press your boot key.
-If you don't know which key (F2, F10, F12, F11 etc.) is used on your keyboard for boot manager, search it on google with your computer model.
+If you don't know which key (F2, F10, F12, F11 etc.) is used on your keyboard for boot manager, search it on Google with your computer model.
 In the boot screen of your computer, you need to change boot option to your USB.
 Here you should search on the internet how to change the boot option in your computer model because it changes by the model.
 You can find a boot manu screenshot taken on a Lenovo computer.